Azferry/azure-subscription-migration/az_workbooks/README.md

 ### Deploy Via Azure Portal

 1. Navigate to the [Azure Monitor][wb_portal] in the portal
+2. Under the Quick Start select "Empty" Workbook
+3. On the top bar select the "Advanced Editor" ("</>")
+4. Copy and paste the gallery template json and select apply
+5. Select the done editing button on the top bar
+6. Save the workbook

 <!--- Link Ref --->
 [wb_portal]: https://portal.azure.com/#view/Microsoft_Azure_Monitoring/AzureMonitoringBrowseBlade/~/workbooks